This article was updated on February 7th, 2024

 This may mean a cone to keep your dog from scratching and causing further pain and swelling.
 Your vet may want to bandage the ear.

 You can also talk to your vet about a No Flap Ear Wrap or other ear wrap alternative.
 The goal with any of these is to protect the painful, swollen skin from further trauma or cuts that might introduce infection.
-Read our article: Dog Ear Hematoma Wraps: A Dog Owner’s Guide.
+Read our article: Dog Ear Hematoma Wraps: A Dog Owner’s Guide or Home Remedies for Hematomas (to work on in partnership with your veterinarian).

-If the hematoma affects the entire ear flap or the swelling covers the ear canal, you should have your dog seen by the vet.
+If the hematoma affects the entire ear flap or the swelling covers the ear canal, you should have your dog seen by the vet asap

 Most of the time, your vet can diagnose an ear hematoma just by visually inspecting the ear.
 They may need additional tests like ear swabs to determine if there is an underlying cause, like an infection or parasite.
 Ear swabs are typically inexpensive and done in-house, meaning you often get results that day.